Women's Fund for Scotland

 Properly constituted organisations may apply, including charities, social enterpises and unincorporated organisations.

-- Organisations with an annual tunover of greater than £1m are not eligible for funding.
-Priority will be given to those organisations with an annual turnover not greater than £500,000
+Organisations with an annual turnover of less than £500,000 are eligible for funding.
+Please note if we are oversubscribed, we will give priority consideration to organisations with an annual turnover of £300,000 or less.

 In addition, for the Women's Fund for Scotland applications will be prioritised for women’s organisations, especially those run by and for women and community-based organisations running projects with women and girls.